 Paul's Father Battled Drug Addiction, And His Stepmother Died Of A Heroin Overdose

-John Paul "Eugene" Getty, Jr., had four sons with his wife Gail Harris.
-Their son Paul was born in 1956, and the couple divorced when he was eight.
-Eugene relocated to Rome and married a Dutch actress named Talitha Pol.
-The pair became addicted to drugs, and Pol died of a heroin overdosed in 1972.
+John Paul Getty Jr. had four sons with his wife Gail Harris.
+Their son Paul was born in 1956, and the couple divorced when he was 8.
+Getty then relocated to Rome and married Dutch actress Talitha Pol.
+The pair allegedly became addicted to drugs, and Pol died of a heroin overdosed in 1972.

-When he was 16, Paul was living in Rome near his father, who was in charge of his family's Italian part of the business, Getty Oil Italiana.
-Paul lived on his own after he had gotten expelled from a private school and was enjoying life as a carefree teenager without any responsibilities.
+When he was 16, Paul was living in Rome near his father, who was in charge of the family's Italian part of the business, Getty Oil Italiana.
+Paul lived on his own after getting expelled from a private school, and enjoyed life as a carefree teenager without any responsibilities.
 He partied at clubs and participated in political demonstrations.

 He Was Kidnapped At 16, And His Captors Asked For A Multi-Million Dollar Ransom

-On the night of his kidnapping, Paul was reportedly hanging out in the Piazza Navona with a Belgian go-go dancer on July 10, 1973, when he vanished.
+On July 10, 1973, the night of his kidnapping, Paul was reportedly hanging out in the Piazza Navona with a Belgian go-go dancer when he vanished.
 The Italian mafia grabbed Paul, placed him in the back of a van, and drove him 300 miles south of the capital to Calabria, which is surrounded by mountains.

 Paul's Family Thought He Made Up The Kidnapping Story To Get Money

-“Dear Mother: I have fallen into the hands of kidnappers.
+Dear Mother: I have fallen into the hands of kidnappers.
 Don’t let me be killed!
 Make sure that the police do not interfere.
 You must absolutely not take this as a joke...
-Don’t give publicity to my kidnapping.”
+Don’t give publicity to my kidnapping.